tablelandnetwork/docs/docs/smart-contracts/README.md

 description: Interact with Tableland using smart contracts.
 ---

-Tableland is a protocol that incorporates both on-chain and off-chain components.
-On-chain, there are "Registry" smart contracts that allow anyone to create a table, but only provisioned users can write to it.
+Tableland is a protocol that incorporates both onchain and offchain components.
+Onchain, there are "Registry" smart contracts that allow anyone to create a table, but only provisioned users can write to it.
 Custom "controller" contracts define fine grained access to manage exactly how tables are created and written to.

 ## Registry contract